lsst-dm/dm_dev_guide/services/lsst-db.rst

 ########################
-Using the lsst-db Server
+Using the lsst-dev-db Server
 ########################

-``lsst-db`` is the development MySQL database server run by NCSA for LSST DM development work.
+``lsst-dev-db`` is the development MySQL database server run by NCSA for LSST DM development work.
-The cname ``lsst-db.ncsa.illinois.edu`` directs to ``lsst10.ncsa.illinois.edu``.
+The CNAMEs ``lsst-db.ncsa.illinois.edu`` and ``lsst10.ncsa.illinois.edu`` direct to ``lsst-dev-db.ncsa.illinois.edu`` to support historical usage of those hostnames.

 To get an account, see the :doc:`Onboarding Checklist </getting-started/onboarding>`.

-This page is designed to assist developers in their work with ``lsst-db``:
+This page is designed to assist developers in their work with ``lsst-dev-db``:

 #. :ref:`lsst-db-password`
 #. :ref:`lsst-db-auth`